Cesare Salvi

-Cesare Salvi (born 9 June 1948) is an Italian politician who served as minister of labor and social security.
+Cesare Salvi (born 9 June 1948) is an Italian politician who served as minister of labour and social security.

 Early life

 Salvi was born in Lecce on 9 June 1948.

 Career

 Salvi was the spokesperson for the secretary of the Democrats of the Left (DS).
 He was a senator from 1992 to 2008.
 He was also head of the DS senators.

-He served as the relatore (secretary) for one of the four sub-committees (specifically one about the form of government) dealing the future form of the Italian governments under the joint constitutional committee launched during the period of 1997-1998.
+He served as the relatore (secretary) for one of the four sub-committees (specifically one about the form of government) dealing with the future form of the Italian governments under the joint constitutional committee launched during the period of 1997-1998.
 He was appointed labor minister to the cabinet headed by Prime Minister Giuliano Amato in June 2000.
 Salvi replaced Antonio Bassolino as labor minister.
 He was in office until 2001.

-Then Salvi served as the head of the judiciary committee at the 14th senate of Italy from 30 May 2001 to 27 April 2006.
+Then, Salvi served as the head of the judiciary committee at the 14th Senate of Italy from 30 May 2001 to 27 April 2006.
 He became the leader of the DS's left wing, ‘Sinistra per il Socialismo’ (Left for Socialism), in the mid-2000s.